 And the Tanzania High Commissioner to Australia website is here:

 You can get a visa on arrival, but you need to pay CASH, in a convertible currency.... which can lead to delays in processing if you have the wrong money.
-Best to get one before you go. over 7 years ago
+Best to get one before you go. about 8 years ago

 Tanzania - for a British passport holder, I got my visa on arrival for $50.
 My Irish friend had to pay $100 for hers.
 We did it at the airport in Dar when we arrived.
 It's chaos, but there seemed to be some sort of system which worked.

-For shots, we made sure all the usual ones were up to date, took malaria tablets with us and we all had yellow fever shots but were never asked to produce the certificate. over 7 years ago
+For shots, we made sure all the usual ones were up to date, took malaria tablets with us and we all had yellow fever shots but were never asked to produce the certificate. about 8 years ago

 Sorry, didn't answer the second part - yes you can do it ahead of time.
 Not sure where you are from but you should be able to download the visa forms from the Tanzanian HIgh Commission in your home country: